lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/using-tracepoint-classes.md

 with the same fields layout, the best practice is to manually create a tracepoint class and instantiate as many tracepoint instances as needed.
-One positive effect of such a design, amongst other advantages, is that all tracepoint instances of the same tracepoint class will reuse the same serialization function, thus reducing cache pollution.
+One positive effect of such a design, amongst other advantages, is that all tracepoint instances of the same tracepoint class reuse the same serialization function, thus reducing cache pollution.

 As an example, here are three tracepoint definitions as we know them: